mbaumer/us_hep_funding/docs/_states/WY.md

 <a name="WY-00"></a>
 [Back to top](#top)
 ## WY-00 -- Rep. Liz Cheney (R) -- [Wikipedia](https://en.wikipedia.org/wiki/WY-00)
-## Committees
-Liz Cheney is not on any of our key committees.

 ## HEP Grants
 In the past 8 years, this district has received:<b> $205,000 </b>in SC HEP grants.
 ```